 Does Medicare cover assisted living?

-Medicare does not take care of any bills associated with the cost of assisted living.
+Medicare does not take care of any bills associated with assisted living costs.

 Looking for Coverage for Your Nursing Home Expenses?

 Figuring out how to care for yourself when nursing home care becomes necessary can be difficult.
-It’s especially hard to get financial help from Medicare for that specific type of care.
+Getting financial help from Medicare for that specific type of care is especially hard.

 But our licensed insurance agents are more than willing to consult with you about coverage and options.
 The agents can help you look into Medicare Supplemental plans that could assist in extending benefits for this type of care.

-Our agents’ time is free of charge for you, so give us a call today.
+Our agents’ time is free of charge for you, so call us today.
 Or fill out our convenient and quick online rate form to be connected with the best rates in your area.